 Opening a Forex Trading Account in Kenya

-In order to start trading forex in Kenya, you’ll need to sign up with a trustworthy and reputable forex broker.
+In order to start trading online forex in Kenya, you’ll need to sign up with a trustworthy and reputable forex broker.
 It will be an added advantage to you if the forex broker accepts Mpesa as a means of funding and withdrawing money from your account.

 I have a done a review article of the best forex brokers that accept Mpesa.
 Click here to read it (opens on a new tab).
 The list includes such reputable brokers like LiteForex, XM, and FXTM.
 LiteForex are my current favorite in the list.
 Opening an account with the brokers is super easy and, if you’re a beginner, you can start trading after an initial deposit of just $10.
 Click here to open an account now.

-So you’ve opened up your Forex Trading Account, but you don’t have a clue where to start?
+So you’ve opened your Forex Trading Account, but you don’t have a clue where to start?
 Sound familiar?
 Firstly you need to learn how to trade the Forex market.

 Seek out a trading educator that can show you how to trade the Forex markets.
 Look for one that has Trading Results and a company that actually trades, not just educates.